Icelk/kvarn-auth/README.md

 # Validation servers

 An important feature of this library is validation servers.
-This enables a deployment of `kvarn-auth` to multiple different physicervers, without sharing the private key which can sign anybody in.
+This enables a deployment of `kvarn-auth` to multiple different physical servers, without sharing the private key which can sign anybody in.
 This is achieved by using fast asymmetric cryptography.
 See [`ecdsa_sk`] for more info.